CCom20/etl-seo-project/README.md

             clean_tokens = tokens[:]

 Now that we have tokens, we can go through our words and remove any English stop-words, find the frequency of each word, loop through the frequency of words and append the word and its count to our own dictionary.
 We only want to do this for each page.

+**Note**: I found an article on `nltk` and how to get started, using it and modifying it for the needs of this project.
+(Source: https://towardsdatascience.com/gentle-start-to-natural-language-processing-using-python-6e46c07addf3)

         # Remove all English stop-words
             for token in tokens: